Nicolabell/React-app/README.txt

 Some google fonts have loads of extra padding on the bottom which throws out padding etc!

 useful for aligning one thing to the left in flexbox -  margin-left: auto;
+correct way to arrange sudo classes for links

 ------
 Accessibility tweaks TO DO: